Cantera/cantera-website/pages/tutorials/PythonTutorial.rst

 and `1D flame model <{{% ct_docs sphinx/html/cython/onedim.html#sec-cython-onedim %}}>`__.

-Information about individual reactions that is independent of the thermodynamic state can be obtained by accessing :py:class:`Reaction` objects with the :py:func:`Kinetics.reaction` method:
+Information about individual reactions that is independent of the thermodynamic state can be obtained by accessing :py:class:`cantera.Reaction` objects with the :py:func:`Kinetics.reaction` method:

 .. code:: pycon